Inflectra/rapise-powerpack/RapiseMailChecker/README.md

     /password:<password>
         Imap account password
     /folder:<mbfolder>
         Folder to read, default is INBOX
+    /plain
+        Convert HTML message body to plain text

     /command:<cmd>
       <cmd> is one of:
-        get     - read item by id
+        get     - read item by ID
-        list    - list item headers and ID's
+        list    - list item headers and ID's delete  - delete email item by ID
     These options are only valid with 'get' command:
     /id:<msgUid>
     These options are only valid with 'list' command:
     /days:<d>
-        Number of days in the past to look up, default is 1
+        Number of days in the past to look up, default is 1 /attachments
+        Include attachments into output
+    /attachmentsExtract:<extractpath>
+        (requires /attachments) extract attachments as <extractpath>\a0.dat, <extractpath>\a1.dat, ...

     /mark
         Mark found item as read